 - A. The area between the ordinary high water mark (OHWM) and the western boundary of the state from Cape Disappointment on the south to Cape Flattery on the north, including harbors, bays, estuaries, and inlets. - B. Segments of streams or rivers where the mean annual flow is more than 20 cubic feet per second. - C. Lakes and reservoirs 20 acres and greater in area. - D. Shorelands adjacent to these waterbodies.
 These include: - 1.
-Lands extending landward for 200 feet in all directions as measured on a horizontal plane from the OHWM; - 2.
-Adopted Federal Emergency Management Agency (FEMA) floodways, and contiguous floodplain areas landward 200 feet from such adopted FEMA floodways; and - 3.
+Lands extending landward for 200 feet in all directions as measured on a horizontal plane from the OHWM; - Adopted Federal Emergency Management Agency (FEMA) floodways, and contiguous floodplain areas landward 200 feet from such adopted FEMA floodways; and - 3.
 All wetlands and river deltas associated with the streams, lakes, and tidal waters subject to the SMA.

-The following waterbody is subject to the city's SMP: the Chehalis River.
+The following waterbodies are subject to the city of Hoquiam's SMP: Grays Harbor, the East Fork Hoquiam River, the Hoquiam River, the Little Hoquiam River, and Fry Creek.